Martyrs of Compiègne: History

 The number of Christian martyrs increased greatly in the early years of the French Revolution.
-Thousands of Christians died by the guillotine or as the result of mass deportations, drownings, imprisonment, shootings, mob violence, and "sheer butchery".
+Thousands of Christians died by the guillotine or as the result of forced exile, drownings, imprisonment, shootings, mob violence, and "sheer butchery".
 In 1790, the French Revolutionary government passed the Civil Constitution of the Clergy, which outlawed religious life.

 The community of Carmelite sisters at Compiègne, a commune 72 km north of Paris, was founded in 1641, a daughter house of the monastery in Amiens.
 The community grew rapidly and "was renowned for its fervor and fidelity".
 It was supported by the French court.
 Shortly after Bastille Day, on 4 August 1790, government officials, with armed guards, interviewed each sister at their convent in Compiègne and forced them to choose between breaking their vows or risking further punishment.
 They all refused to abandon their lives of obedience, chastity, and poverty.
 They were allowed to remain at the convent and were deemed wards of the state, which entitled them to receive government pensions.
 The revolutionary government, at the end of 1791, required all clergy to swear a civic oath supporting the Civil Constitution or risk losing their pensions.
 At Easter 1792, the government plundered churches and interrupted services.
 Mother Teresa of St. Augustine, the convent's prioress, suggested to the community that they commit themselves to execution and offer themselves as a sacrifice for France and for the French Church.

 In August 1792, the government ordered all women's monasteries closed; the seizure and removal of the Compiègne convent's furnishings occurred on 12 September, and the sisters were forced to leave the convent and re-enter the world on 14 September, the end of their cloistered community.
 Mother Teresa made arrangements for the 20 sisters living in the convent at the time to hide in the city in four separate apartments and find civilian clothes for them to wear, since the wearing of habits and religious apparel had been outlawed.
 They were dependent on the charity of friends, and "courageously continued to practice community prayer", despite the government's orders.